habitat-sh/habitat/www/source/docs/create-packages-binary-only.html.md

 ## Override The Phases You Don't Need

 A Habitat package build proceeds in phases: download, verification, unpacking (where you would also patch source code, if you had it), build, and finally installation.
-You can override the behavior of any of these phases by redefining the corresponding `do_` function.
-The following is an extreme example of overriding all the phases except install:
+Each of these phases has default behavior within the build system.

+When building binary packages, you override the behavior of phases that do not apply to you.
+At the very minimum, you must override the `do_build` and `do_install` phases, for example:

 ~~~
-do_download() {
-  return 0
-}

-do_verify() {
-  return 0
-}

-do_unpack() {
-  return 0
-}

 do_build() {
+  # relocate library dependencies here, if needed -- see next topic
   return 0
 }